socialveo/socialveo-wp/sveo-smtp/readme.txt

 SMTP (Simple Mail Transfer Protocol) is the industry standard for sending emails.
 This plugin helps you use proper authentication which increases email deliverability.

+= Why use this SMTP plugin? =

+There are many WP plugins for SMTP, but this one aim to be simple, without storing anything on database, but doing configuration only via config.php.
+Also there is not complete override of wp_mail() function like other plugins, but it's used only hook for add additional functionality.

 = Credits =

 It is maintained by the team behind <a href="https://socialveo.com/" rel="friend">Socialveo</a>.